C. B. Fry: Education

-In his final term at Oxford Fry experienced his first (but not last) bout of mental illness, suffering a mental breakdown.
+In his final term at Oxford, Fry experienced his first (but not last) bout of mental illness, suffering a mental breakdown.
 There were a number of contributing factors to this.
-During his time at Oxford Fry had accumulated disturbingly large debts.
+During his time at Oxford, Fry had accumulated significantly large debts.
 In an attempt to alleviate his financial difficulties, Fry capitalised on his reputation to make some much-needed money.
-As well as writing articles (including one for Wisden), he did some private tutoring but although such activities reduced his debts they did not clear them and, further increased the intense pressure on his time.
+As well as writing articles (including one for Wisden), he did some private tutoring but although such activities reduced his debts they did not clear them and further increased the intense pressure on his time.
 Fry's continuing indebtedness provides the most obvious explanation for his acceptance of an offer to do some nude modelling.
 These financial problems combined with his mother being seriously ill, placed an unbearable strain on him.
 Although he was able to sit his final exams, he was hardly in any fit state to do so, having hardly read a line for weeks.
 The result was Fry scraping a Fourth, bringing one of Oxford's most spectacular and successful careers to an inglorious end.
-So in the summer of 1895, only months after being the toast of Oxford, Fry found himself saddled with mounting debts and no way with which to repay them.
+In the summer of 1895, only months after being the toast of Oxford, Fry found himself saddled with mounting debts and no way with which to repay them.
 In the short term, cricket came to his rescue.
 He was offered, and accepted, the chance to tour South Africa as a member of Lord Hawke's 1895–96 England touring party.

 Personal life

 In 1898, Fry married Beatrice Holme Sumner (1862–1946), daughter of Arthur Holme Sumner, of Hatchlands Park, Guildford, Surrey; they had three children.
 Beatrice was ten years Fry's senior, and known for her 'fiery, strong-willed, aggressive' personality; she was reckoned to be 'a cruel and domineering woman', and Fry 'lived in fear of her for the duration of their marriage', as 'she made him thoroughly miserable and he tried to stay away from her as much as possible'.
 His unhappy marriage impacted Fry's mental health; his daughter-in-law observed: 'I should think anyone would have a breakdown married to her".
 At Beatrice's death, they had been married for 48 years; Fry 'adjusted to her death with great equanimity and even her children showed all the freedom of the newly liberated'.
-In 1984, their son Stephen said: 'My mother ruined my father's life'.
+Their son Stephen later said: 'My mother ruined my father's life'.
 He and his son, Charles Fry, also played first-class cricket.